 If you take one thing away from this post, make it that browning beef takes time.
 The beef will throw liquid as it cooks.
 If you overcrowd the beef, it will cook in the liquid.
 That’s boiled beef.
 Leave at least a quarter inch between all the pieces.
 Work in batches.
 You will get browned beef.
 Don’t do this and you will get boiled beef.

 Serve beef and beer stew – carbonnade a la flamande with boiled potatoes and carrots.
 Or with good crusty bread and a green salad.
 Or even with mashed potatoes.
 Serve it to good friends.

-- 4 lbs good quality beef stew (chuck)
+- 4 lbs beef stew - chuck is nice for this

 - 3 Tbsp flour